Print

 Cheese and vegetables in a metal bowl

-Scoop vegetable mixture into a round mound in the center of the pastry, allowing 1 – 1 1/2 inches of space space around the edges.
-(Depending on the size and shape of your puff pastry sheet, you might have a few extra inches of pastry on both sides.*)
+Scoop filling into a round mound in the center of the pastry, allowing 1 – 1 1/2 inches of space around the outside edge.
+(Depending on the size and shape of your puff pastry sheet, you might have a few extra inches of pastry on both sides.**)

 Mound of vegetables on a sheet of puff pastry